Aruisehu/1ARC/README.md

 * git add -A -> ajoute tous les fichiers à l'index de git
 * git commit -m "message de commit" -> créé un commit
 * git push -> envoyer les modifications

+Way to Code:

+We use MASM assembly (it's the way we learned to code in assembly), so we are searching for MASM tutorial.